friedmanroy/friedmanroy.github.io/_BML/8_kernels.md

 but is still quite limited as we can only use a finite number of basis functions.
-In this section we will introduce kernels, which will give us much greater flexibility in the functions the linear regression model can learn.
+In this section we will introduce kernels, which will give us much greater flexibility in the functions the linear regression model can use.

 <br>

 # Positive Semi-Definite Kernels

-Before we begin to talk about kernels in earnest, let's start by defining what a kernel actually is.
+Before we begin to talk about kernels in earnest, let's start by defining it.
 We will only be looking at positive semi-definite kernels in the course, which will allow us to use them in our setting (more on that later).

 > **Definition: Positive Semi-Definite (PSD) Kernels**
 > A symmetric function $k:X\times X\rightarrow\mathbb{R}$ is called a PSD kernel on the set $X$ if the associated kernel matrix (also known as the Gram matrix) $K_{ij}=k\left(x_{i},x_{j}\right)$ is PSD for any set of distinct points $\left\{ x_{i}\right\} _{i=1}^{N}\subseteq X$